+When inclement weather is in the forecast, PVTA services are subject to change as conditions demand.
 While forecasted temperatures and snow accumulations guide our preparations, the actual intensity of the storm and road conditions will dictate the level of service we can safely provide and/or restore.
-Passengers should expect delays on scheduled pick up and drop off’s during a storm.
+Passengers should expect delays on scheduled pick up and drop offs during a storm.

 Service Interruptions Due to Winter Weather

 During a storm, PVTA will post active alerts for all PVTA routes and services affected.
 You can also tune into the local radio and news stations for service modifications.

 Please wait at least 10 minutes beyond the scheduled arrival time before calling PVTA to inquire about a late bus.
 Use the Transit app that shows PVTA data for real time information on routes and to see the current location of your bus.

 Depending on the storm's severity, it may take hours to days for detoured buses to return to their regular routes.
 Visit the information page to find out when regular service will resume.

 |Use the Transit app that shows PVTA data|

 We urge all of our riders to take extra care when traveling.
 Please allow extra time for travel during storms.

 Buses may operate with reduced service, slower speeds, or delays during and after snowstorms.